swapdub/Discord_Bot/README.md

 - Paste the token for your bot in the variable "my_secrets" at the top of main.py file.
 <br>
 (You can find your token in the dev pages on discord.com)
-- Run the file main.py
+- Run the file main.
+Windows command: `python main.py`
+Linux command: `python3 main.py`

 ## Option 2